presidential-innovation-fellows/pif-website/apply/job-announcement.md

 ### Objective #3: You will utilize an entrepreneurial mindset, technology acumen, and strong communication skills in order to drive projects from ideation to completion.

-- You have the ability to present sensitive recommendations to higher authorities and to articulate positions/policy of vast technical complexity
+- You have the ability to present sensitive recommendations to higher authorities and to articulate positions/policy of vast technical complexity.
-- You possess knowledge of and expertise in driving and implementing technology solutions from concept to market that overcome significant challenges resulting from complex bureaucratic environments or technically difficult problems
+- You possess knowledge of and expertise in driving and implementing technology solutions from concept to market that overcome significant challenges resulting from complex bureaucratic environments or technically difficult problems.
-- You have a high degree of emotional intelligence, are a quick study, and intuitively know what needs to get done to deliver with integrity, ensuring compliance at all levels
+- You have a high degree of emotional intelligence, are a quick study, and intuitively know what needs to get done to deliver with integrity, ensuring compliance at all levels.

 ## Job Summary